stem-piano/stem-piano-g-main/documentation/component_manual.md

 Name is the SCA for Six Channel Analog.
 The data acquisition board removably attaches in the center of the mainboard. *Stem Piano* uses version 0.0 of the SCA data acquisition board.

+Future - SCA 0.1 corrected the header silksreen labels which incorrectly show the headers on top of board in SCA 0.0.
+SCA 0.1 files are in repository but it has not yet been tested.
+The circuit board assembly instructions do show correct pictures of headers on bottom of board for SCA 0.0.

 Actual SCA size compared to IPS is smaller than shown in figure.

 ![](diagrams/sca00.png)